awhillas/scholarly/Readme.md

 # Scholarly

-Scribe (backend) and scribble (frontend), a new interface to Google Scholar
+gleen (backend) and scribe (frontend), a new interface to Google Scholar